anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-02.md

 ## 2. Canonical Data Model for NYC Yellow and Green taxi trip data

+The NYC yellow and green taxi trips have different schemas.
+We have created a canonical data model and mapped the individual schemas of yellow taxi trips nad green taxi trips to the same.
-The following is the schema-
+The following is the canonical schema-
 ```
 root
  |-- taxi_type: string (nullable = true)